pragyan-ghimire/MULTIGAME_CONSOLE/README.md

 #  MULTIGAME CONSOLE

 A simple game console consisting four common games played by everyone atleast once in a lifetime.
+These games are mainly popular among teenagers.
 They are:
 1. Tic Tac Toe
 2. HangMan